-Although the routes are relatively few in number, the crag above Blacks Link offers a good diversity of traditional climbs from brutal cracks to highly exposed slabs together with a handful of recently bolted routes.
+Although the routes are relatively few in number, the crag above Blacks Link offers a good diversity of traditional climbs from brutal cracks to highly exposed slabs together with a handful of recently bolted routes (please avoid any further bolting that may impact on the trad lines).

 The easiest approach to the crag is to head up Stubbs Road to Wong Nai Chung Gap (well served by either taxi or bus).
 From there go along Blacks Link to the end of the road.
 Follow the concrete trail around the hillside, beneath some engineered slopes.
 At the far end of the slopes a drainage channel cuts back up the hill.
 Follow this to the top of the slope and then continue up the eroded ground above.
 A dirt trail leads from this to the base of the crag.